What is phishing or spoofing, and how can you protect your business?

 If you suspect fraud or a security issue associated with your PayPal account, visit our Security Center for help.
-Want to reduce your risk of phishing and spoofing?
-Keep reading.
+Otherwise, keep reading to learn how to strengthen your defenses against phishing and spoofing attacks.

 What is phishing?

-Phishing is a type of online fraud that attempts to trick you into revealing sensitive information such as your login credentials, credit card information, or other sensitive data.
+Phishing is a type of online fraud where scammers attempt to trick you into revealing information such as your login credentials, credit card information, or other sensitive data.

-For instance, a phishing attack may use social engineering tactics such as creating a sense of urgency to get someone to take action, such as clicking a link that goes to a spoofed website or downloads malicious software.
+But how does phishing work?
+A phishing attack often relies on social engineering tactics, such as creating a sense of urgency to get someone to take action.
+This could mean tricking you into clicking a link that goes to a spoofed website, downloading malware, or responding with confidential information.

-Tip: Use caution if you get an unexpected payment notification from PayPal via email.
+Tip: If you receive an unexpected PayPal notification via email, proceed with caution.
 PayPal will never ask for sensitive information in an email.
 Always verify every payment notification by logging in to your account and locating the corresponding transaction.
-All transactions (even pending ones) sent by you, or to you, will show up in your transaction history.
+All transactions (even pending ones) sent by you or to you will show up in your transaction history.

 What is spoofing?

-Spoofing is when a fraudster disguises their email address, name, phone number, URL, or other identifying information to make you think you're interacting with someone else.
+Spoofing is a deceptive tactic where fraudsters disguise their email address, name, phone number, URL, or other identifying information to make you think you're interacting with someone else.
+Essentially, they “spoof” their identity — much like an impersonator — so their messages look authentic.

 What is spear phishing?